InsanityGamer/AW-I3/.System_Procedures_Manual/System_Procedures_Obsidian/1.System Procedures/1.Create A virtual Machine/Create a Virtual Machine using the CLI.md

 ### --disk path /var/lib/libvirt/images/YourFileHere.qcow2

 	generally this will be your virtual hard disk if you're coming from VMWare, Vbox, etc

 	Specifies  media to use as storage for the guest, with various options.
-The general format of a disk string is
+The file extension type is generall .qcow2
 ### --cdrom                      /var/lib/libvirt/images/YourDirectoryHere/YourFileHere.ISO

 	generally this will be your ISO file containing the OS you intend to install.
-Its recommended you

 [[Create a Virtual Machine]]